 Nonetheless, these changes should not put into question the main positions taken in the past by the Council in particular, as the Council’s former president heads the Authority.

 Certain practices have been excluded from the scope of the Authority’s jurisdiction.
-The ordinance of 13 November 2008, which implements the LME, provides that the French minister of economy (the minister) is entitled to settle and order measures as regards practices that only affect local markets.
-The minister is in charge of such ‘micro anti-competitive practices’ if they do not come under articles 101 and 102 TFEU, and if the combined turnover in France of all the undertakings concerned does not exceed €100 million and the turnover of each of the undertakings in France does not exceed €50 million.
+The ordinance of 13 November 2008, which implements the LME, provides that the French Minister of Economy (the Minister) is entitled to settle and order measures as regards practices that only affect local markets.
+The Minister is in charge of such ‘micro anticompetitive practices’ if they do not come under articles 101 and 102 TFEU, and if the combined turnover in France of all the undertakings concerned does not exceed €100 million and the turnover of each of the undertakings in France does not exceed €50 million.
+The Authority is not completely relieved of its duty as, in case of failure of the Minister to settle the case with the undertaking, such a case can be referred to the Authority for sanction.2

-Since the entry into force of the New Economic Regulations Act (NRE),2 the French substantive test, contained in article L420-1 of the French Code de Commerce (article L420-1 and the Code), prohibits concerted practices, agreements and alliances, express or tacit, between undertakings that have as their object, or may have as their effect, the prevention, restriction or distortion of competition in a market, and in particular those that aim to:
+Since the entry into force of the New Economic Regulations Act (NRE),3 the French substantive test, contained in article L420-1 of the French Commercial Code (the Code), prohibits concerted practices, agreements and alliances, express or tacit, between undertakings that have as their object, or may have as their effect, the prevention, restriction or distortion of competition in a market, and in particular those that aim to:

 - limit access to, or competition from, other undertakings;